lightdash/lightdash/packages/backend/README.md

 be as thin as possible, delegating the business logic to services.

 When making changes to a controller or the types used in a controller, you should also generate the corresponding HOA files.
-You can it by running `yarn workspace backend generate-api`.
+You can do it by running `yarn workspace backend generate-api`.

 Guidelines: